wareya/BBAE/design.md

 if i goto <label> any* // zero or more instances of any value as block arguments return <any>? // return any value, or none if the function doesn't return a value

-call <type> i any* // zero or more instances of any value as function arguments
+call <type> iptr any* // zero or more instances of any value as function arguments. iptr is function pointer. <type> is return type. return type is specified because it might require extra work, depending on the exact type and the ABI. for example, most ABIs require large returned structs to be passed in as a zeroth pointer argument.

 memcpy iptr iptr i // copy i bytes of data pointed to by the right iptr into the location at the left iptr. the two regions may not overlap. memmove iptr iptr i // copy i bytes of data pointed to by the right iptr into the location at the left iptr. the two regions MAY overlap. however, if the pointers are known to not alias each other, a memcpy may be emitted instead.